Dangers to Children: What Is an Attractive Nuisance?

 Is There an Attractive Nuisance on Your Property?
 Get Legal Help Today

-Children are particularly drawn to things like swimming pools, tunnels, machinery, and other potentially dangerous items.
+Children are particularly drawn to things like swimming pools, construction sites, tunnels, and other potential dangers.

-If you forget to secure these types of items, and a neighboring child's curiosity leads to injury (or worse), you may be subject to legal action.
+If you forget to secure these types of items, and a neighboring child's curiosity leads to injury, you may be subject to legal action.
 If you have questions or concerns, consider speaking with a local real estate attorney.
+If you believe you or your child has suffered an injury due to an attractive nuisance, seek legal advice from a local personal injury lawyer.